victorfernandesraton/lazydin/README.md

   lazydin [command]

 Available Commands:
-  completion         Generate the autocompletion script for the specified shell create-credentials Start proccess to define credentials in config credentials file create-storage     Start proccess to define path to storage file help               Help about any command post-comment       Post a comment on a Linkedin post search-posts       Search for posts on Linkedin
+  comment            Post a comment on a Linkedin post completion         Generate the autocompletion script for the specified shell create-credentials Start proccess to define credentials in config credentials file create-storage     Start proccess to define path to storage file follow             Follow specific user By id or url help               Help about any command prospect           UNDER CONSTRUCTION Prospect about some post/job with the author search             Search for posts on Linkedin

 Flags:
   -c, --config string        Configguration path